Harold E. Taylor Observatory

 Upcoming schedule

 Before you head out to the observatory, please look up at the night's sky.
 If there is cloud coverage, the viewing night will need to be cancelled.
-We cannot always send cancellation notices.
-Please check the the website before you head out to the observatory for cancellations.
+We cannot always send cancellation notices, so please check the the website before you head out to the observatory for cancellations.

 Please note: No animals are permitted.